mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 - Shaft diameter was changed to a uniform 0.5 in diameter.
 - No keyway was used in the 3D printed prototype.
 - Clearance holes were used in the housing instead of bearings.
-- A handle was added to the input shaft for early manual testing.
+- A hand crank was added to the input shaft for the first prototype iteration.
+- A single output wheel was added to the first prototype iteration to show output rotation.
-- A motor was added to the final prototype to drive the input shaft.
+- A motor was added to the second prototype iteration to drive the input shaft.
-- A turning dial was added to the output side so the output motion and reduced speed could be observed clearly.
+- A turning dial was added to the output side of the second prototype iteration so the output motion and reduced speed could be observed clearly.
 - The housing was skeletonized so the moving parts could be viewed during operation.

 These changes made the prototype easier to print and assemble while still allowing the gear train motion and speed reduction to be demonstrated.
-The motorized version improved the final demonstration because the system could operate continuously instead of only being turned by hand.
+The first iteration verified the 9:1 gear ratio manually, while the second iteration showed continuous powered operation using the same gear dimensions.

 ### 3D Print Parameters